flynx/Sony-a9-bugs-and-suggestions/README.md

 Shutter button and *"Recall Custom hold #"* should be independent and not affect each other.

+#### Situations this affects
+This makes focusing and recomposing in fast moving situations without fully releasing the shutter button impossible.
+Fully releasing the shutter button increases the reaction time and makes it harder to capture the exact moment.

+This affects situations when the subject is just out of the current focusing zone and it is faster and more practical to move the whole camera to the subject, focusing and moving back, than moving the focusing zone (requiring changing the grip and losing concentration).

+A good flow would be:
+  1. Set an approximate focusing zone and if possible roughly pre-focus in advance
+  2. Roughly compose and get ready (half-pressing the shutter button)
+  3. if focus is off, move the camera slightly and focus on the subject
+  4. compose and wait for the moment
+  5. repeat #3 and #4 as the situation changes

+This is usually done in one fluid movement, progressively composing and focusing closer and closer to the target, in a more and more accurate manner, always ready to take the shot if the situation changes.
+This is effective as capturing the perfect situation when it happens is more critical than getting perfect focus or prefect framing.
+If time permits this approach also helps achieve all (composition, focus, framing), if not I get a good composition with some compromises.

+This issue makes this approach very hard or even impossible as between steps #3 and #4 the camera will not stop tracking focus, shutter button still half-pressed in anticipation of a shot, and as a result will focus on the background/foreground when recomposing.
+To work around this it is needed to fully release the shutter button between steps #3 and #4 breaking the flow and concentration.

+With this issue it is more practical to focus manually in such situations.

 ### Half pressing the Shutter button will prevent any "Recall Custom hold #" from activating.